Lepidophagy: Species

-Lepidophagy, or scale-eating, has been reported in a range of fish, including: Chanda nama (family Ambassidae), Plagiotremus (family Blenniidae), Terapon jarbua (family Terapontidae), a few Ariopsis and Neoarius species (family Ariidae), Pachypterus khavalchor (family Pachypteridae), Macrorhamphoides uradoi (family Triacanthodidae), several pencil catfish (family Trichomycteridae), some piranha, Exodon paradoxus, Probolodus, Roeboides and Roeboexodon species (order Characiformes), Cyprinodon desquamator (family Cyprinodontidae), along with both Perissodus species, all four Plecodus species, Xenochromis, Haplochromis welcommei, Docimodus, Corematodus and Genyochromis mento (family Cichlidae from the African Great Lakes).
+Lepidophagy, or scale-eating, has been reported in a range of fish, including Chanda nama (family Ambassidae), Plagiotremus (family Blenniidae), Terapon jarbua (family Terapontidae), a few Ariopsis and Neoarius species (family Ariidae), Pachypterus khavalchor (family contentious - variably in Schilbeidae, Bagridae, or Horabagridae), Macrorhamphoides uradoi (family Triacanthodidae), several pencil catfish (family Trichomycteridae), some piranha, Exodon paradoxus, Probolodus, Roeboides and Roeboexodon species (order Characiformes), Cyprinodon desquamator (family Cyprinodontidae), along with all six Perissodus species, Xenochromis, Haplochromis welcommei, Docimodus, Corematodus and Genyochromis mento (family Cichlidae from the African Great Lakes).

 Several of these scale-eaters also feed on fins of other fish, and many omnivorous or predatory fish may on occasion nip the fins of other fish.
 Only a few species are specialized fin-eaters, or pterygophagous; these include Belonophago, Eugnathichthys and Phago (family Distichodontidae), Aspidontus (family Blenniidae), and Smilosicyopus (family Gobiidae).
 A somewhat related behavior is found in Magosternarchus, which feed on the tails (both fin and connective tissue) of other gymnotiform knifefish.

 Physiology

 Many species of cichlid fish have evolved specialized teeth and mouth structures that make them better able to feed on the scales of other fish.
 Other species of fish also have a morphology that is better adapted to scale-eating.
-Many such species’ oral structures closely resemble each other even though they live in different habitats, and many also have specialized jaw structures.
+Many such species' oral structures closely resemble each other even though they live in different habitats, and many also have specialized jaw structures.
 One species of fish in particular, called Roeboides prognathous, has a jaw structure that is extremely specialized for lepidophagy.
 Certain species of lepidophagous catfish, Pachypterus khavalchor, have digestive enzymes which help them to more readily break down the fins, eyes, scales of other fish.
 There are other morphological structures that are important in scale-eating habitats.
 There are six lepidophagous cichlid species who employ mimicry strategies to deceive their prey: the colors of the cichlid fish closely resemble the colors of some of their prey.
-However they not only eat the scales of the fish they resemble, but also prey on a wide range of other species.
+However, they not only eat the scales of the fish they resemble, but also prey on a wide range of other species.